GDSC-IGDTUW-Autumn-of-Code-2022/webD-kviz-app/README.md

   <img src= "https://user-images.githubusercontent.com/79600026/200431384-af567229-516e-48ca-aa25-e99660b5e37b.jpg" alt="13" width="350"/>
 </p>

 This is a quiz app made using open trivia database API.
-The questions are dynamic and highscores are stored in local storage.
+The questions are dynamic and high scores are stored in local storage.

 ## Tech stack used
 * HTML